-Besides drawing and painting Eefje also works with video.
+Besides drawing and painting I also work with video.
 Just as paintings are made up of layers, so are videos.
-By combining a painting with a video she goes a step further.Here the animal gets a different identity and dynamics.
+By combining a painting with a video I want to go a step further.
+For example, in my video the animal gets a different identity and dynamics.

 Joannes Késenne, Phd, Teacher of Art Psychology, PXL-Mad School of Arts: